Recycled Materials & Resource Consumption: Our Sustainability Initiatives

 Maggie Sottero is supporting renewable power projects, reducing our product impact, and investing in the circular supply chain.
 We are working to become a more regenerative brand.

 Our move towards more regenerative practices involves lots of research, creativity, and old-fashioned elbow grease.
-Whether it’s carefully sorting our plastic shipping waste into recycling streams or designing wedding dresses made of recycled materials, it is all-hands-on-deck in our Maggie family!
+Whether it’s carefully sorting our plastic shipping waste into recycling streams or designing wedding dresses made of recycled materials, it is all hands on deck in our Maggie family!

 Our Resource Consumption Initiatives

-- 100% of our excess stock is diverted from landfills and into textile recycling programs and donation efforts.
+• 100% of our excess stock is diverted from landfills and into textile recycling programs and donation efforts.

-- We have implemented a hybrid/virtual work environment based on role.
+• Hybrid/Virtual work environment based on role.

-- We provide discounted monthly transit passes to staff at our U.S. headquarters.
+• Providing discounted monthly transit passes to staff at our U.S. headquarters.

-- We are reducing our resource consumption by switching to water-saving sprinkler systems and drought-tolerant landscaping at our Salt Lake City headquarters.
+• Reducing our resource consumption by switching to water-saving sprinkler systems and drought-tolerant landscaping at our Salt Lake City headquarters.

-- We are transitioning to recycled-content printer paper in our offices and at bridal markets.
+• Transitioning to recycled-content printer paper in our offices and at bridal markets.

-- We have started printing our production swing tags with vegetable-based ink on recycled cardstock.
+• Started printing our production swing tags with vegetable-based ink on recycled cardstock.

-- We’re digitally optimizing B2B operations, reducing paper resource consumption by 50%.
+• Digitally optimizing B2B operations, reducing paper resource consumption by 50%.

 That’s not all, though!
 We are working to reduce the impact of our beautiful gowns!
 We’ve been testing lower-impact materials to design wedding dresses that not only look good but have a reduced impact on Mother Earth.
-Let’s look at these wedding dresses made with recycled materials and yarn-dyed fabrics!
+Let’s look at these gorgeous wedding dresses made with recycled materials and resource-efficient yarn-dyed fabrics!

 Wedding Dresses Made of Recycled Materials